 All are welcome to pray in the peaceful space of the First UMC Gates Chapel, just south of the main Sanctuary at 11th Street and Washington Ave.
 It is open from 9 a.m. to 4 p.m.
 Tuesday – Friday and Sunday.
 Contact the church office for more information.

 The Labyrinth laid in the Simkins Hall floor of First UMC Santa Monica is a replica of the Chartres Labyrinth laid in the cathedral around 1220 CE.
 Walking the Labyrinth is an ancient spiritual practice, a way to quiet our minds and open our spirits to the presence of the Holy.
 Every step a prayer.

 The First UMC Labyrinth is open to the community and available for individuals, groups and retreats.
 It is available by appointment; Simply call the church office (310) 393-8258.
 Same day inquiries welcome!

 This ministry involves those who are not ordained clergy (laity) in bringing the bread and the grape juice (communion elements) to anyone who is unable to attend the worship service when communion is served (i.e. those who are hospitalized, home-bound, etc.).
 It requires some training and a limited time commitment for visitation and follow-up.
 If you are interested in participating in this ministry, please fill out the form below or call the church office (310) 393-8258.

 Daily Devotional Practice – A way to connect regularly with God during the week!

 Published by the United Methodist, The Upper Room offers excellent daily readings based on a verse from the Bible, a prayer and a thought for the day.
-It is available in a bi-monthly formats on online.
+It is available in a bi-monthly format online.
 The booklet is available at the Sunday Hospitality Table and in the church office.